Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/01_What-is-Research-Software.md

     - Research software is a distinct research output.
     - Research software is different from software used in research.
 - Reusable slides and suggested activities from the Netherlands eScience Center course are available to adapt or reuse for this module, as long as they are properly attributed and cited according to the CC BY 4.0 licence.
 - A key message in this section is to highlight research software as distinct from software in general.
-For this curriculum (following the definition of the FAIR 4 Research Software Working Group of RDA ReSA and FORCE11, Resource 2), we understand research software to be software developed during the course of a research project, either as a tool (of analysis), or as a distinct output in itself.
+For this curriculum (following the definition of the FAIR 4 Research Software Working Group of RDA ReSA and FORCE11, Resource&nbsp;2), we understand research software to be software developed during the course of a research project, either as a tool (of analysis), or as a distinct output in itself.
 Programming languages like R or Python in general therefore would not be within the remit of research software, but code developed in the course of a research project using one of these languages for the purposes of analysis would be.

 ### Resources